WHAT ARE THE MORTAL SINS?

-However, please don’t be deceived and think these requirements are hard to combine to make a mortal sin.
-These qualities are easily present in our lives, as I explain.
+However, please don’t be deceived, like so many have, and think these requirements are hard to combine to make a mortal sin.
+These qualities are easily present in our lives.

 For one thing ALL SINS ARE GRAVE…as they all offend Our Lord.
 How can offending Our Beloved Lord not be grave?

 But there is a kind of “grave” that most speak about when discussing “mortal sin.”
 It is a seriousness of a sin that causes severe damage to our relationship with God, great blindness and merits us Hell.
-With in any “grave sin” are different degrees of severity that prevent or allow us from receiving Holy Communion but they are all deadly.
+With in any “grave sin” are different degrees of severity that determine if we can receive or not receive Holy Communion too, but they are all deadly.

 Once we mature mentally and gain full knowledge of right from wrong, which God placed into everyone’s conscience upon our creation, we are all accountable to know the entire Law of Love.
-Even if we don’t gain full knowledge of all laws, every sin/law we do gain full knowledge of we are accountable for.
+Even if we are still immature and haven’t gained full knowledge of all laws yet, every sin–every law–we have gained full knowledge of, we are accountable for.

 “The demands of the law are written in their hearts” (Romans 2:15)

-We can deny the truth written in The Word and/or be misguided by another into believing we are not at fault for any sin, but if we were to look into our hearts, wanting to know the truth, we would clearly see, from the knowledge God gave us, what is sinful and what isn’t.
+We can deny the truth written in The Word and/or be misguided by another into believing we are not at fault for any sin, but if we were to look into our hearts, sincerely wanting to know the truth, we would clearly see, from the knowledge God gave us, what is sinful and what isn’t.
 Therefore, pretending we don’t know the basics…is only us lying to ourselves.
 Sure this lie can be real hard to escape especially if we have come to fully believe it, but it is still a lie.